By Laura Blumenfeld, Washington Post Writer

 multiple names.
 Multiple signatures.
 Each says she possesses many distinct

 personalities, isolated in caves, tunnels, stairwells in her mind.
-The women
+The

-their confounding multiplicity.
+sense of their confounding multiplicity.

 "Who's out now?"
 Mary Beth asks the hostess, Jay.